from £64 /night help Price for guests, Nights

 LOCAL IRISH EXPERIENCES .

 Enjoy a well deserved break at Glenview Lodge, receive your own “Breakfast Welcome Pack”.
 Enjoy a traditional Irish Stew on an evening.
-Join us for a personal and passionate talk on the history of the house, farm and locality.Discover the Local Mullaghareirk walking Trails and other walks.
+Join us for a personal and passionate talk on the history of the house, farm and locality.Discover the Local Broadford Ashford Walking Trails and other walks.
 A packed lunch will be available for one day of your choice.Take part in our Irish Coffee demonstration on one of your evenings.
 Discover 'The Real Ireland'

 CONTACT US FOR PRICES AND FURTHER DETAILS OF OFFER